augelloantonio/buyit/TESTING.md

 - Go to All Products page
 - Select a product
 - Click on the "Add to Cart" icon
-- Click on the cart icon in the navication bar
+- Click on the cart icon in the navigation bar
-- Check you products in the cart
+- Check your products in the cart
 - Add voucher code 'new'
 - Click on 'Redeem'
 - Check new total and success alert message